 The perfect fit for my little guy.
 The teachers and staff are all really nice.
 The penguins are also a great touch

 Rimes Early Learning & Literacy Center is a public elementary school in Leesburg.
-The principal of Rimes Early Learning & Literacy Center is MR. JEFFREY WILLIAMS, whose e-mail is email@example.com.
-208 students go to Rimes Early Learning & Literacy Center and identify mostly as Multiracial; Black, non-Hispanic; and White, non-Hispanic.
+The principal of Rimes Early Learning & Literacy Center is MR. JEFFREY WILLIAMS, whose e-mail is firstname.lastname@example.org.
+208 students go to Rimes Early Learning & Literacy Center and identify primarily as Multiracial; Black, non-Hispanic; and White, non-Hispanic.
 1% of the Rimes Early Learning & Literacy Center students have "limited English proficiency."
 55% of the 208 students here get reduced lunch prices.
-The ratio of students to teachers at Rimes Early Learning & Literacy Center is 15:1.
+The student to teacher ratio at Rimes Early Learning & Literacy Center is 15:1.
 Leesburg Elementary School is one of the nearest elementary schools.

 - P.E. classes

 |Native American or Native Alaskan||0%||0.5%|

 |Students eligible for free or reduced-price lunch program||55%||58%|